 If you can't get vaccinated because of religious or health reasons, you can ask for an exemption.
+Your employer or landlord may ask for proof to help them decide, like a doctor's note or letter from your religious leader.
 If you get an exemption, it means that you won't have to be vaccinated.

 The law says that landlords, employers, businesses, and other places can't treat you differently because of your religion or health condition.
-They must work with you to figure out a solution.
+Once you've shown that you have a valid reason for not getting vaccinated, they must work with you to figure out a solution.

 For example, if you tell your employer that you can't get vaccinated because of a health condition, your employer might let you work from home.